 - Flaxseed and flaxseed oil a supplement seems to be well tolerated with few side effects reported.

-- The fibre in flaxseed may decrease the body’s ability to absorb drugs taken orally.
+- The fiber in flaxseed may decrease the body’s ability to absorb drugs taken orally.
 Flaxseed should not be taken along with conventional oral medications or other dietary supplements.

 - Tell your doctor about what complementary health practices you are using.
-Information must be given in detailed about how you manage your health so that it will help to ensure coordinated and safe care.
+The information must be given in detail about how you manage your health so that it will help to ensure coordinated and safe care.

 Only a small amount of flax seed oil each day is needed to provide the body with enough beneficial fatty acids found in these seeds.
 Use flaxseed oil but do not overuse as it is a very rich food with calories.
 It is true that it is very healthy form of fat, but still contains 900 kilocalories per 100 grams contains.